|S-Boats in the Kriegsmarine - Norway 1944 - 1945|

 The MOK Norway had in the meantime requested a second flotilla for anti-submarine warfare.
 Therefore, the 4.
 SFltl remained initially in the area of Admiral Wastcoast (Admiral Westküste).
 Upon arrival of the 1.
 School-Fltl it was to transfer to the polar area.

 Without the 1.
-School-Fltl had arrived the 4.
+School-Fltl having arrived, the 4.
 SFltl was ordered to return to the western front after the outset of the offensive of the Ardennes where it arrived on 28.12.1944 without S 201, which after a grounding was left in Bergen, an without S 220, which had collided with a pier and had to stay at Kiel.

 On 29.03.1945 the little laid up Norwegian passenger ship "Kommandøren" (543 BRT, built 1891) was sunk in the harbour of Bergen by a torpedo hit.